DecisionsDev/odm-ondocker/scripts/README.md

 Optional script parameters:
 - `-f` :  The path of the properties files containing the configuration of the ODM instance to validate.
 Default value is `./config.properties`
-- `-c` :  Automatically cleans the created ruleApps at the end of the test.
+- `-c` :  Cleans the created ruleApps at the end of the test.
 - `-h` :  Displays the help page.

 ### Configuration file